A lifetime of good dental health is set up from an early age. That’s why at Kids Dental Sydney we focus on prevention and early intervention.

 At the dental check-up, Dr Pai will complete a thorough comprehensive oral assessment to check your child’s teeth, gums, bite and surrounding structures for any potential problems.
 She will also educate you and your child about oral health care and diet and answer any questions.
 It is also likely that your child’s teeth will be professionally cleaned, fluoride applied if appropriate and x-rays taken if necessary, at this visit.

 Regular dental visits help your child stay cavity-free.
 We recommend dental check-ups at least twice a year for most children.
-Some children however, may need more frequent dental visits because of their increased risk of tooth decay.
+Some children however, may need more frequent dental visits because of their increased risk of tooth decay or other chalky teeth problems.
 Dr Pai will advise you on the best appointment schedule for your child.

-Tooth decay is not the only reason for a dental visit.
+Chalky teeth and tooth decay are not the only reasons for a dental visit.
 Dr Pai will provide an ongoing assessment of changes in your child’s oral health and may identify orthodontic problems and suggest treatments to minimise more extensive treatments in the future.

 The chewing surfaces of the back teeth have natural pits and fissures that can be deep and narrow.
 The bristles of a tooth brush are often too large to clean out all the food particles that are stuck within these deep and narrow fissures.
 The food particles attract bacteria forming a sticky coating called plaque.
 Acids produced by the bacteria in the plaque eat into the enamel causing tooth decay.
 Fissures are 5 times more likely to develop tooth decay.

 A Fissure sealant is a white resin based protective coating that is applied into the fissures of a cleaned tooth.
 The sealant acts as a physical barrier on the tooth surfaces and avoids food and bacteria from getting stuck in the pits and fissures.